The Admission Process for Doctoral Studies

-The cost of applying for admission is $50, payable by Visa or MasterCard credit card.
-These fees are non-refundable.
+The cost of applying for admission is $51 for Canadian applicants and those applying through partnership agreements, and $128 for international applicants.
+These fees are payable by Visa or MasterCard and are non-refundable.

 Graduates of any University of Québec constituent are exempted from application fees.
 A copy of a transcript or a diploma is required.

 Format of supporting documents

 Make sure that all the documents you attach to the admission application are complete and legible.
 Uploaded files must have a maximum size of 5 MB.
 Accepted formats are: pdf, gif, jpg, jpeg, png, tiff, bmp, doc and docx.